-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х 60 If yes, what is the minimum number of credits and the unit semester of measure? hours
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?

 D5 Indicate all items required of transfer students to apply for admission: